What you need to know about OS X Yosemite

 OS X Yosemite, named after Yosemite National Park in California, is the new operating system that Apple is releasing for Mac.
 It’s a whole step up from their current operating system, OS X Mavericks.
 With this OS X update, there are so many newer and better ways for you to use your Mac.
 They’ve created a new look, upgraded native apps like Safari and Spotlight, and have even built a connection between OS X and iOS that pretty much makes them best friends.

-But overall, they’ve made it easier than ever for you to get the information you want, when you want it, through a variety of ways.
+But overall, they’ve made it easier than ever for you to get the information you want, when you want it, in a variety of ways.
 We know that this new OS X release is one worth waiting for because it really brings about changes in connectivity.

 What else should I know about OS X Yosemite?